-Adam McCulloch is a journalist and musician and lives in south-east London.
+Adam McCulloch is a journalist and musician who lives in south-east London.

-Adam’s profession is magazine, newspaper and website production, and writing.
-He currently works for a national newspaper on its travel pages (article here on Switzerland), and freelances at various publications, in sectors ranging from theatre to HR, business, farming, aviation and finance.
-He also produced brochures for conferences, exhibitions and other events.
-Some of his writing can be seen here.
-(Latest review for Jazzwise here.)
+My profession is magazine, newspaper and website production, and writing.
+I currently work for a national newspaper on its travel pages (article here on Switzerland), and freelance at various publications, in sectors ranging from theatre to HR, business, farming, aviation and finance.
+I also produce brochures for conferences, exhibitions and other events.

 Adam is also a saxophonist and composer in the jazz, funk and soul genres and has been playing semi-pro since the mid-1980s.
 He has played in a number of bands active on London’s club scene and toured on the continent.
 Among his credits are two tracks on Roxette’s album Look Sharp, in 1988.
-He organises bands for weddings and other events, and plays in big bands (his own music and other people’s) and gives lessons.
+He plays in big bands (his own music and other people’s), funk, pop and soul bands, and gives lessons.
 Some of his songs, as recorded by a big band can be heard on Soundcloud, others through his music website.
-Adam occasionally writes reviews of jazz gigs – here’s one from November 2017.
+Adam occasionally writes reviews of jazz gigs – here’s one from November 2017 at Jazzwise and another from January 2024 for London Jazz News.

 Adam can be heard (and seen!) when playing with the Mick Collins Legacy Big Band at the Sundridge Park Working Men’s Club (Bromley North) on the first Monday of every month.